deen-abdullah/EvidenceBasedQuery/README.md

 C. Using this Evidence-based model, we generated evidence-based queries for the Debatepedia data set.

 D. Finally, we fine-tuned several models (Pegasus, BART, RoBERTa and LED) for the QFS task on the Debatepedia data set.
 We used the rank-based method, where we ranked the sentences of the documents according to the evidence-based queries.
+Additionally, we perform another experiment using QuerySum (Xu and Lapata, 2020), a state-of-the-art QFS model to compare the results of the given queries and the evidence-based quries of TD-QFS data set.

  For the comparison, we used two types of queries for the QFS tasks:
-1. queries came with Debatepedia data set, and
+1. queries came with Debatepedia and TD-QFS data sets, and
 2. our generated evidences as queries.
 ## About files
 1. EvidenceExtraction.ipynb: To perform task A.
 2. EvidenceModel.ipynb: To perform task B.
 3. EvidenceGeneration.ipynb: To perform task C. Using this script, we generated and incorporated evidence-based queries in the debatepedia data set (debatepediaEvidence_train.json, debatepediaEvidence_valid.json and debatepediaEvidence_test.json).
 4. Fine_Tune_Pegasus.ipynb: To perform task D.
 5. Fine_Tune_BART.ipynb: To perform task D.
 6. Fine_Tune_RoBERTa.ipynb: To perform task D.
 7. Fine_Tune_LED.ipynb: To perform task D.